vilaca/RemoteView/README.md

 ==========

+Desktop sharing HTTP server.

-Desktop sharing throught HTTP.
-No need for a dedicated client.
+No need for a dedicated client, any modern browser will do.

-Haven't thought of a licence yet.
+Licensed as GPL.
+See license file or <http://www.gnu.org/licenses/>.